puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 The string assigned to the `$pangram` variable was passed into your file resource's `content` attribute, which in turn told Puppet what the content of the `/tmp/pangram.txt` file should exist.

+## You have some options

+1. I would like to move on the the [Conditions Quest]().
+2. I would like to learn more about interpolating variables in the [Interpolation Quest]().